China needs more users for "freely usable" yuan after IMF nod

 By Pete Sweeney

-HONG KONG The International Monetary Fund's decision to add China's yuan to its reserves basket is a triumph for Beijing, but the fund's verdict that the currency met its "freely usable" test will have little financial impact unless Beijing recruits more users.
+HONG KONG, Dec 1 The International Monetary Fund's decision to add China's yuan to its reserves basket is a triumph for Beijing, but the fund's verdict that the currency met its "freely usable" test will have little financial impact unless Beijing recruits more users.

 The desire of Chinese reformers to internationalise the currency has a clear economic rationale; a yuan in wide circulation overseas would reduce China's dependence on the dollar system and on policy set in Washington.